 Forstner Bits Sizes

 The typical packaging of Forstner bits is in kits of various sizes and includes a carrying case.
 Some stores sell them separately, and you can walk into a hardware store and pick the size that fits a particular hole size that you want.
 The smallest bit is 3/8 inches, and the largest being 1 inch.
-Some stock Forstner bits that have a diameter of up to 2 inches.
+Some stock Forstner bits have a diameter of up to 2 inches.
 There is no Forstner bit smaller than the 3/8 inches.

 Using a Forstner Bit